The commutator of the Cauchy--Szeg\H{o} Projection for domains in $\mathbb C^n$ with minimal smoothness: weighted regularity: Introduction

 \subsection{Organization of this paper.}

-In the next section we recall the necessary background and give the proof of Proposition \ref{P:Hardy-def-NT}.
+In the next section we recall the necessary background.
 All the quantitative results pertaining to the Cauchy--Leray integral are collected in in Section \ref{S:3}.
-The main results of this paper: Theorem \ref{T:Szego-for-A_p}; Theorem \ref{cauchy4}, and Theorem \ref{cauchy2}, are proved in Section \ref{S:4}.
+Theorem \ref{cauchy4}, and Theorem \ref{cauchy2}, are proved in Section \ref{S:4}.

 0.1in